Fundy Coast Highs & Lows

 By far, the star attraction of the Fundy Coast is the rising and falling of the tide.
 What makes it so special?
 Did we save the best for last?
 Stay tuned…

-One thought on “Fundy Coast Highs & Lows
+One response to “Fundy Coast Highs & Lows”

 We were absolutely fascinated by the Bay of Fundy and the entire area.